Anisha Joshi

 - Hybrid and remote-work wellbeing

-- The mind-body connection in physical pain
+- The mind-body connection in pain and stress

-- Posture, movement and desk-based work
+- Posture, movement, and desk-based work

 Ideal for

-- HR, people and benefits leaders responsible for hybrid-work wellbeing and absence outcomes
+- HR, people, and benefits leaders responsible for hybrid-work wellbeing and absence outcomes

-- Health and safety, facilities and workplace-design teams reviewing ergonomic standards
+- Health and safety, facilities, and workplace-design teams reviewing ergonomic standards

 - Professional-services and finance firms with desk-bound, high-pressure workforces